n00mkrad/text2image-gui/README.md

   * No performance impact, no matter the value.
 * **Seed:** Starting value for the image generation.
 Allows you to create the exact same image again by using the same seed.
   * When using the same seed, the image will only be identical if you also use the same sampler and resolution (and other settings).
+  * Lock Seed Option: Disable incrementing the seed by 1 for each image.
+Only useful in combination with wildcards.
 * **Resolution:** Adjust image size.
 Only values that are divisible by 64 are possible.
 Sizes above 512x512 can lead to repeated patterns.
   * Higher resolution images require more VRAM and are slower to generate.
+  * High-Resolution Fix: Enable this to avoid getting repeated patterns at high resolutions (~768px+).
+Can reduce fidelity though.

 * **Sampler:** Changes the way images are sampled.
 Euler Ancestral is the default because it's fast and tends to look good even with few steps.
 * **Generate Seamless Images:** Generates seamless/tileable images, very useful for making game textures or repeating backgrounds.